Arikaran/IOTHeartSensor/README.md

 # IOTHeartSensor
-Projet sur un capteur cardiaque pour le cours d'IOT à l'ESGI
+Project on a heart sensor for IOT course at ESGI

-### Nom du projet : HeartQuake
+### Project Name: HeartQuake

-### Objectifs
+### Goals

-Utiliser un capteur cardiaque, couplé à un thermomètre, afin d'alerter les secours en cas de danger cardiaque d'un l'utilisateur.
+Use a heart sensor, coupled with a thermometer, to alert the emergency services in the event of a user's cardiac hazard.

-Le projet comporte donc un appareil qui peut analyser l'utilisateur et l'alerter d'un risque via un buzzer, ainsi qu'une application mobile qui permet de suivre l'évolution de son rythme cardiaque et de sa température et qui peut également localiser l'utilisateur et alerter les secours en cas de danger.
+The project therefore includes a device that can analyze the user and alert him of a risk via a buzzer, as well as a mobile application that tracks his heart rate and temperature and can also locate the user and alert the emergency services in case of danger.

-Le code de l'appareil a été développé en C++, et celle de l'application en Java Android.
+The device code was developed in C ++, and that of the application in Java Android.

-### Contenu du Git
+### Git content

-#### PulseSensorPlayground-master.zip : bibliothèque du capteur cardiaque
+#### PulseSensorPlayground-master.zip : Heart Sensor Library
-#### TestCardiaque.ino : code de l'Arduino
+#### TestCardiaque.ino : Arduino code
-#### Android : Projet android studio pour l'application mobile
+#### Android : Android Studio Project for mobile application

-### Composants
+### Components

 ![Wemos D1 Mini](https://i.ebayimg.com/images/g/d08AAOSwEzxYey3m/s-l300.jpg)
 #### Wemos D1 Mini
-Architecture : ESP8266
+Architecture: ESP8266
-Utilisation : carte mère de l'appareil
+Use: motherboard of the device

 ![HeartSensor](https://images-eu.ssl-images-amazon.com/images/I/41fRDsDeimL._SY300_QL70_.jpg)
 #### Capteur cardiaque XD58
-Bibliothèque : Pulse Sensor Playground
+Library: Pulse Sensor Playground
-Utilisation : permet de récupérer les données des pulsations cardiaques de façon à déterminer un bpm
+Use: allows you to recover heartbeat data to determine a bpm

 ![Buzzer](https://www.picclickimg.com/d/l400/pict/332068484518_/10pcs-5V-Active-Buzzer-Magnetic-Long-Continous-Beep.jpg)
 #### 5V Active Continous Beeper/Buzzer
-Utilisation : peut alerter l'utilisateur en cas de danger
+Use: can alert the user in case of danger

 ![Thermometer](http://www.lankatronics.com/pub/media/catalog/product/cache/image/500x500/e9c3970ab036de70892d86c6d221abfe/d/s/ds18b20_1.jpg)
 #### Thermomètre DS18B20
-Bibliothèque : ? (à modifier)
+Library: ? (à modifier)
-Utilisation : donne des indications supplémentaires sur le santé de l'utilisateur en évaluant sa température
+Use: gives additional indications on the health of the user by evaluating its temperature

-#### Nombre de cables : 2 (à modifier)
+#### Additional cables: 2 (à modifier)

-### Contributeurs
+### Contributors

 Samuel BIJOU
 André MOREL
 Loic GOASGUEN
 Azedine NAIDJA
-(Tous élèves en 5ème année dans la filière développement de l'ESGI en spécialité Architecture Logicielle)
+(All students in the 5th year in the development of ESGI specialty Software Architecture)